-I began to consider what certain states of consciousness would look like if they could be rendered visually.
-I became very interested in Eastern philosophy as it related to my own creative practice, particularly the Buddhist concepts of slowness and repetition.
-Subsequent experimentation led to the use of the grid form and the creation of “Multiples.”
+I began to consider what certain states of consciousness could look like if they could be rendered visually.
+Eastern philosophy contributes greatly to my own creative practice, particularly the Buddhist concepts of slowness and repetition.
+Repeated experimentation led to the use of various repetitive grid forms and the creation of the ongoing series, Multiples.

-The images of “Multiples” are made up of repetitive sequences of like images, with one image in each series being different.
-This rendering is meant to symbolize the flash of insight that sometimes occurs after a repetitive process is practiced on an ongoing basis.
-Buddhist practitioners call this transformation “Satori.”
+The images of Multiples, Series 2 are made up of repetitive sequences of like images, with one image in each series being different.
+This specific parameter is meant to visually symbolize the flash of insight that sometimes occurs after a repetitive process is practiced on an ongoing basis.
+Some Buddhist practitioners call this transformation “satori.”

-Another important component in/of this work is imperfection, a concept deeply engrained in Buddhism.
-Meant to be a visual study of the subtleties in imperfection, the grids visually shift after repeated viewings.
-The grids at first appear relatively perfect in alignment, and then a closer look reveals how imperfect they actually are, with the spaces between images variable and sometimes even just a slight bit crooked.
-They are meant to evoke the mindset needed to truly see something deeply, or as the poet Rainer Maria Rilke called, “in-seeing.”
-I believe that the analog process, the results of which makes the pieces more human and would be impossible using other more automated means, strengthens the viewers’ consideration of imperfection.
+An important component in/of this work is imperfection, a concept deeply engrained in Buddhism.
+Meant to be a visual exploration of the subtleties of works made by hand, the grids visually shift after repeated viewings.
+They first appear relatively perfect in alignment, and then a closer look reveals how imperfect they actually are.
+Looking this way is meant to encourage the mindset needed to truly see something deeply.

 I spent five nights in darkness after Hurricane Sandy in 2012, on the edge of the blackout grid in New York City.
 Walking under the glow of a generator-powered Empire State Building, I remembered the rich legacy of photographers’ renderings that depicted various states of urban darkness, including Bill Brandt’s iconic images of wartime Britain during the second World War and Alfred Steiglitz’s early renderings of city scenes, created when manmade light was still a novelty.